HSF/hsf.github.io/_activities/gsdocs.md

 ### For HSF projects and mentors

-HSF is calling for project proposals by May 1, 2020.
-Detailed instructions on how to apply, including links to other relevant Season of Docs resources are [available here](/gsdocs/guideline.html).
-Note that the proposal linked in the ROOT project below is only a template to be followed as guideline concerning the possible content.
-Please use the contact at the bottom of this page (not the general e-mail) to ask us any questions concerning your application.
+Detailed instructions for mentors and organizations on how to apply, including links to other relevant Season of Docs resources are [available here](/gsdocs/guideline.html).
+Please use the administrators contact at the bottom of this page (not the general to ask us any questions concerning your application.

 ## Projects in 2020